B612-Asteroid-Institute/CLA/README.md

 This repository contains the digital signatures of B612 Asteroid Institute Contributor License Agreements.

-## How to sign
+## How to submit a Contributor License Agreement

+***First of all: Don't Panic (tm) -- it's easy!
+5 minutes tops!***

-Fork this repository, and then:
+Now for the instructions: Fork this repository, and then:
 1. Using the GitHub web user interface, create a new file named `submissions/$USERNAME.md` (where `$USERNAME` is your GitHub username), containing **EXACTLY** one of the the following texts:

     - For contributions by individuals (i.e., the work to which you personally hold the copyright):